flonatel/libdontdie/README.md

    java EchoServer
 ```

-* DD_DEBUG: if set, it print each call of socket - including the
+* DD_DEBUG: if set to 1, it print each call of socket - including the
   provided parameters to syslog.
 Also logged are the decisions if the
   keep alive should be set and which parameters are used.